helium/HIP/0069-reassertion-fee-reduction.md

 # Stakeholders

 In reality, since less DC burned has an economic impact, this hip affects everyone.
 Directly, this hip affects everyone that is reasserting their hotspots.
-Additionally, since people will need to be able to see their reassertion fee amounts prior to submitting the reassertion fee DC burn transaction which is a function of the Vendor Apps, this HIP directly effects all owners of Vendor apps.
+Additionally, since people will need to be able to see their reassertion fee amounts prior to submitting the reassertion fee DC burn transaction which is a function of the Vendor Apps, this HIP directly affects all owners of Vendor apps.

 # Detailed Explanation